osimosu/osimosu.github.io/_posts/2021-07-12-how-to-implement-multi-factor-authentication-using-yesid.markdown

 # Introduction

 YesID enables you to easily and quickly implement multi-factor, passwordless authentication and transaction signing in your application using biometrics.
-Unlike competing solutions relying on closed protocols and implementations, it is based on the [OAuth 2.0](https://datatracker.ietf.org/doc/html/rfc6749){:target="_blank"}
+Unlike similar solutions relying on closed protocols and implementations, YesID is based on the [OAuth 2.0](https://datatracker.ietf.org/doc/html/rfc6749){:target="_blank"}
 , [OpenID Connect](https://openid.net/specs/openid-connect-core-1_0.html){:target="_blank"}
 and [CIBA](https://openid.net/specs/openid-client-initiated-backchannel-authentication-core-1_0.html){:target="_blank"}